telerik/kendo-ui-core/docs/controls/charts/troubleshoot/common-issues.md

 2. Opera Mobile 10.0 and later versions
 3. Android 3.0 and later versions

-## Export issues
+## Export

-### Layout is Different in Exported PDF Files
+### Layout Is Different in Exported PDF Files

 Such issues are typically caused by the different fonts that are used on screen and in the PDF.

 For display, the browser will substitute the selected font with whatever is provided by the system.
-During export, we will take the metrics from the actual font in use and determine the PDF layout from that.
-It's likely that the resulting PDF will be displayed with a different font, leading to layout and encoding issues.
+During export, you will take the metrics from the actual font in use and determine the PDF layout from that.
+It is likely that the resulting PDF will be displayed with a different font, leading to layout and encoding issues.

+**Solution**

-The solution is to [make the fonts available for embedding](http://docs.telerik.com/kendo-ui/framework/drawing/pdf-output#configuration-Custom).
+The solution is to [make the fonts available for embedding]({% slug pdfderawingexport_drawingapi %}#configuration-Custom).
 This means that the fonts should be available as binary TTF files and registered for export.

-This is demonstrated in the Chart / PDF Export demo as well.
+This is demonstrated in the [PDF Export demo on Charts](http://demos.telerik.com/kendo-ui/pdf-export/index) as well.

-#### Example - Embed Fonts in Exported PDF
+The example below demonstrates how to embed fonts in exported PDF.

+###### Example

 ```html
 <button class='export-pdf k-button'>Save as PDF</button>